WildWil/WildWil/README.md

 ### What I do

 I write code, build and deploy websites, and manage servers.
-I keep things simple, fast, and reliable — no bloat, no unnecessary complexity.
+I keep things simple, fast, and reliable, no unnecessary complexity.

 ---